Last Updated on

 The environment can also have impact on the quality of pool water.
 For instance, the things that surround your pool may cause the water to become cloudy, including the presence of trees, birds, and construction.
 These things can cause debris, sand, or leaves to fall into your pool, thus making it cloudy or green.

 These additional things also change the chemical balance of your pool, and can help algae grow.
-If you’re looking to get rid of algae, then check out this algaecide review to help keep your pool clean.
+If you’re looking to get rid of algae, then get a good algaecide to help keep your pool clean.

 Cleaning Up A Cloudy Pool